 Private Radiofrequency Ablation in Sutton Coldfield

 Radiofrequency ablation (RFA) for long-lasting relief of facet joint back and neck pain.
 12–24 months of relief.
 From £2,200.
-Same-week pain consultant.
 Published price.

 £2,200Procedure from